 Getting the most from your treatment

-- Use ganciclovir exactly as your doctor tells you to.
-It is likely your doctor will advise you to use the drops five times a day until your eye is better, and then to continue to use them three times a day for a further seven days.
+- Use ganciclovir eye gel exactly as your doctor tells you to.
+It is likely that your doctor will advise you to use the drops five times a day until your eye is better, and then to continue to use them three times a day for a further seven days.
 Space out the doses evenly during the hours you are awake.

 - If you are using any other eye drops or eye ointments, leave at least five minutes between applying each preparation.
 It is likely you will be advised to use ganciclovir last.

 - Take care to avoid spreading the infection from one eye to the other, and to other members of your family.
-Washing your hands regularly (particularly after touching your eyes), and not sharing towels or pillows will help to prevent the infection from spreading.
+Washing your hands regularly (particularly after touching your eyes) and not sharing towels or pillows will help to prevent the infection from spreading.

 - Eye infections can cause your eyes to become more sensitive to sunlight than usual.
 Wearing sunglasses may help to prevent this.

 - The full length of your treatment will last for nearly three weeks, but if your symptoms do not start to improve within a few days of starting to use the drops, you should arrange to see your doctor for advice as soon as possible.

 - Do not wear contact lenses while you are using ganciclovir eye gel.
 Wear your spectacles instead.
 Wait for at least 24 hours after the last time you use the gel before using your lenses again.

 - Ganciclovir eye gel has been prescribed for you.
 Never share it with other people, even if their condition appears to be the same as yours.

 Can ganciclovir eye gel cause problems?